is a term often thought to apply only in desert or dry areas

 add just a few days of hot sunshine without rain and plants began to

 suffer.
-We transformed our gardens establishing terraces and rainfall
+We transformed our gardens establishing terraces and

 that allowed the rainfall we received to soak into the ground rather than

 running quickly off to sea.
-We also established cactus gardens in areas that
+We also established cactus gardens in areas

 Below are photographs taken in the Ortobotanico (Botanical Garden)